Image ofEinstürzende Neubauten

 Musical Group

-Einstürzende Neubauten are a German experimental/industrial music group formed in West Berlin in 1980, led by Blixa Bargeld; known for using scrap and non-traditional instruments and for influential albums such as Kollaps.
+Einstürzende Neubauten are an experimental industrial music group formed in West Berlin in 1980, known for using scrap metal, tools, and custom-built instruments alongside conventional ones, and for evolving from early harsh noise toward more structured, atmospheric songwriting while retaining a strong percussive identity.

 Who knows Einstürzende Neubauten?